 A New Dawn

 As a result of a worsening situation, Brazilian officials began to take a new approach.
-President Lula (full name Luiz Inácio Lula da Silva), who astutely saw the link between poverty and crime, announced in 2007 that Rio’s favelas would receive US$1.7 billion to invest in running water, sanitation, roads and housing.
+In 2007 President Lula (full name Luiz Inácio Lula da Silva), who astutely saw the link between poverty and crime, announced that Rio’s favelas would receive US$1.7 billion to invest in running water, sanitation, roads and housing.
 He visited the Cantagalo favela, a first for a Brazilian president.
 He later told a reporter that such investment – providing adequate services for the people – was the only way to combat drug lords.